-The educational program must be 24 months in length.
+The educational program in endocrinology, diabetes, and metabolism must be 24 months in length.
 (Core)

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.